Open Accessibility Menu

 • When you arrive at the sleep center, our sleep technologist will escort you directly to your room.

-• Our room is a soundproof, hotel-style bedroom with an adjustable, queen-sized bed, a recliner and a private, a full bathroom.
+• Our sleep study rooms are soundproofed, hotel-style bedrooms with an adjustable, queen-sized bed, a recliner and a private, full bathroom.

-• Our technologist will go over the hospital’s forms and the sleep screening form with you.
-He/she will explain the procedure that your doctor ordered.
+• Our technologist will go over the sleep center’s forms, including the sleep screening form, with you.
+The technologist will explain the procedure that your medical provider ordered.

 • During the setup, you will have disc-like electrodes applied to your scalp using a conductive paste to hold them down and a few body sensors applied to measure breathing and body movements.

 • At the start of the test, a technologist will turn off the light in your room to allow you to fall asleep.
-If you are here for a sleep apnea treatment therapy, the technologist will turn on a CPAP machine at this time.
+If you are at the sleep center for a sleep apnea treatment therapy, the technologist will turn on a CPAP machine at this time.

 • You will be given a patient call button to call your technologist, should you need assistance at night.

-A board certified sleep specialist (a doctor who is specially trained in reading and interpreting sleep study) will interpret the data and send the result or information to your doctor.
+A board-certified sleep specialist (a medical provider who is specially trained in reading and interpreting sleep studies) will interpret the data and send the results or information to your medical provider.

 Schedule an Appointment